shubham1o1/Complete_JS_course/7-ES6/README.md

 ## Arrow Function:

-An arrow function expression is a syntactically compact alternative to a regular function expression, although without its own bindings to the `this`, `arguments`, `super`, or `new.target` keywords.
-Arrow function expressions are ill suited as methods, and they cannot be used as constructors.
+- The arrow function expression is a syntactically compact alternative to a regular function expression, although without its own bindings to the **`this`, `arguments`, `super`, or `new.target`** keywords.
+- Arrow function expressions are ill suited as methods, and they cannot be used as constructors.

 ```js
 const years = [1990, 1965, 1982, 1937];